deeedob/thesis/content/40_remote_plugins.md

 ![Lifetime of CLAP-RCI](images/clap-rci_sequence_diag.svg){#fig:claprcilifetime}

-*@fig:claprcilifetime*, outlines the server's lifecycle.
+*@fig:claprcilifetime*, outlines the server's life-cycle.
 The process begins with the creation of the first plugin, triggering the static server controller to initiate and start the server.
 When a plugin instance launches its GUI, it is provided with necessary command line arguments, such as the server's address